HortonworksUniversity/Security_Labs/README.md

 ### Ambari views

-Ambari views setup on secure cluster will be covered in later lab ([here](https://github.com/HortonworksUniversity/Security_Labs#other-security-features-for-ambari))
+Ambari views setup on secure cluster will be covered in later lab so we will skip this for now ([here](https://github.com/HortonworksUniversity/Security_Labs#other-security-features-for-ambari))

 ------------------